kyl3song/kyl3song.github.io/_posts/DFIR/2022-04-21-Dumping Data from Spycam with ADB.md

 ## Recovery Mode
-FYI.
-By putting the device in Recovery Mode, we can also get some trivial information of the device, kernel version, model, android version and so on. it is written in chinese, though.
+FYI. by putting the device in Recovery Mode, we might also find some trivial information of the device such as kernel version, model, android version and so on. it is written in chinese, though.

 <p align="center">
   <img src="https://i.imgur.com/pBTj0Eh.png" alt="image"/>